Do I need life insurance?

 Many people assume that no kids means no need for life insurance.
 However, it’s not that clear cut!
 There are many situations in which you may still want to purchase life insurance.

 If you have other dependents, debt, a business, or simply want to leave more to your heirs, life insurance can help to protect and benefit those you care about.

 Get your personalized quote today!

-Get a free, no-obligation life insurance quote in minutes by using the widget below or visiting PolicyMe.com.
+Get a free, no-obligation life insurance quote in minutes by visiting PolicyMe.com.
 They’ll compare and find the best prices for you—from multiple providers.

 In addition, PolicyMe’s friendly insurance advisors are available if you have questions or a unique situation to discuss.

 If you liked this article and want more content like this, please support this blog by sharing it!
 Not only does it help spread the FIRE, but it lets me know what content you find most useful.
 (Which encourages me to write more of it!)

 You can also support this blog by visiting my recommendations page and purchasing through the links.
 Note that not every link is an affiliate link—some are just favourite products and services that I want to share. 🙂